Customize the update process

 State scripts run as pre and post-scripts to every state in the Mender state machine shown above.
 The state in which a given script runs is determined by the script name and index.

 Exit codes from a state script can control the execution of the Mender state machine.
-Depending on the return code from the script, the Mender client will:
+Depending on the return code from the script, the Mender Client will:

 • Move on to the next state, if successful.